michalis0/Cloud-and-Advanced-Analytics/week_14_docker/readme.md

 # Part 2: building a docker image

 We will now see how to dockerize and run a simple flask app.

+Optional: push the repo to docker hub

+FYI: once you have your docker container, it is easy to host the app on cloud, e.g. GCP, heroku

 ## Goals
 1. Understand concepts in building a docker image